 Advanced search

 Wang Zijian, Ye Meixia, Zhang Han, Wu Rongling.
-Development of mixed model for functional mapping[J].
-Journal of Beijing Forestry University.
+Mixed-effect model development for functional mapping[J].
+Journal of Beijing Forestry University, 2024, 46(5): 163-172.
 DOI: 10.12171/j.1000-1522.20220416

 Citation: Wang Zijian, Ye Meixia, Zhang Han, Wu Rongling.
-Development of mixed model for functional mapping[J].
-Journal of Beijing Forestry University.
+Mixed-effect model development for functional mapping[J].
+Journal of Beijing Forestry University, 2024, 46(5): 163-172.
 DOI: 10.12171/j.1000-1522.20220416

-Development of mixed model for functional mapping
+Mixed-effect model development for functional mapping

-• Objective Using the abundance of Escherichia coli strains and functional mapping model as the research foundation, this study explored the impact of mixed effects on the performance of the functional mapping model by introducing fixed effects of the population and random effects caused by kinship relationships among individuals into the functional mapping model.
+• Objective Using the abundance of Escherichia coli strains and functional mapping model as the research foundation, this study explored the impact of mixed effects on the performance of functional mapping model by introducing fixed effects of the population and random effects caused by kinship relationship among individuals into the functional mapping model.

 Method Based on the framework of functional mapping, this study employed the growth data from dynamic cultures of Escherichia coli as a practical case.
-Subgroups and SNP genotypes were considered as sources of fixed effects, and these fixed effect factors were integrated into the mapping model, leading to the extension of the Q-matrix model.
-While maintaining the use of the variance-covariance model for modeling random residuals, the Legendre model was employed to model random effects.
-A mixed-effects model analysis combining fixed effects with general random effects (Model 1) was conducted.
-Additionally, the restricted maximum likelihood estimation method was utilized to derive variance-covariance parameters, random effects, and fixed effects, enabling the analysis of a mixed model combining fixed effects with random effects arising from kinship relationships (Model 2).
+Subgroups and SNP genotypes were considered as sources of fixed effects, and these fixed effect factors were integrated into the mapping model, leading to the extension of Q-matrix model.
+While maintaining the use of variance-covariance model for modeling random residuals, the Legendre model was employed to model random effects.
+A mixed-effect model analysis combining fixed effects with general random effects (model 1) was conducted.
+Additionally, the restricted maximum likelihood estimation method was utilized to derive variance-covariance parameters, random effects, and fixed effects, enabling the analysis of a mixed model combining fixed effects with random effects arising from kinship relationships (model 2).
 Finally, the Zwald test method was utilized to derive the calculation method for p-values at each marker locus.

-Conclusion The mixed model approach proposed in this study, which introduces fixed effects and random effects caused by kinship relationships into the functional mapping model, effectively improves the theory of functional localization.
-This approach exhibits excellent calibration capabilities for covariate factors in fixed effects and can effectively dissect random effects from residual residuals.
+Conclusion The mixed model approach proposed in this study, which introduces fixed effects and random effects caused by kinship relationship into the functional mapping model, effectively improves the theory of functional localization.
+This approach exhibits excellent calibration capabilities for covariate factors in fixed effects and can effectively dissect random effects from remaining residuals.
 This lays a solid foundation for subsequent improvements in functional localization and the development of software packages for the fixed effects plus kinship (Q + K) model.

 • loading